dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 The third constructor option takes a the schema name, the procedure name and the object that represents the parameters.

+**PLEASE NOT THIS DOCUMENT IS STILL BEING UPDATED FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ### The most basic type of stored procedure
 The most basic type of stored procedure is one that has no parameters and returns no result. for example a stored procedure that just perform an action like purging some history, but does not take a parameter as it loads information from a configuration table and performs its action based upon that.